Shostka

 Shostka (Шостка, [ˈʃɔstkɐ]) is a city in Sumy Oblast, northeastern Ukraine.
 Shostka serves as the administrative center of Shostka Raion.
 Population:

 The city lies on the Shostka River, a tributary of the Desna, from which it gets its name.
 Shostka is an important centre of industry: in chemicals (see Svema) and in dairy, the Shostka City Milk Plant was recently acquired by the Bel Group.

 History

 In 1739, a gunpowder factory was built there.
-Since that time Shostka was one of the most important gunpowder suppliers in the Russian Empire.
+Since that time, Shostka was one of the most important gunpowder suppliers in the Russian Empire.
 In 1893, a branch of a nearby railroad line was built.
 Shostka was granted municipal rights in 1920.
 In 1931, a film factory was built in Shostka which was one of the main suppliers of cinema and photo film in the USSR.

-During the 2022 Russian Invasion of Ukraine, Shostka was besieged by Russian troops on February 24. and may have been temporarily occupied.
-During the withdrawal from the Chernihiv region and Sumy region, Russian troops left Shostka.
+During the 2022 Russian invasion of Ukraine, Shostka was besieged by Russian troops on February 24. and may have been partially occupied.
+During the withdrawal from the Chernihiv Oblast and Sumy Oblast, Russian troops left Shostka.